Contact Us

 Head of Dance and Drama

-Drama at Huili School Hangzhou offers our bilingual pupils a creative space to develop the life skills required for a successful future.
+Drama at Hiba Academy Hangzhou offers our bilingual pupils a creative space to develop the life skills required for a successful future.
 Communication skills underpin the foundation of drama in Junior High.
 This includes developing their capacity to understand and speak English and their use of physical and vocal skills to communicate meaning and emotion.
 They explore their creativity through various styles, themes and topics.
 They become confident and independent thinkers who can demonstrate an appreciation of their work and others, always with respect and empathy.
 Drama offers an engaging, practical curriculum that helps break down the feelings of insecurity that can prevent pupils from expressing themselves in front of others and generate a greater appreciation of the performing arts.

 The aims of the curriculum: